openstack/tempest/doc/source/library/credential_providers.rst

 Once you have a credential provider object created the access patterns for allocating and removing credentials are the same across both the dynamic and preprovisioned credentials.
 These are defined in the abstract CredentialProvider class.
-At a high level the credentials provider enables you to get 3 basic types of credentials at once (per object): a primary, alt, and admin.
+At a high level, the credentials provider enables you to get 3 basic types of credentials at once (per object): primary, alt, and admin.
 You're also able to allocate a credential by role.
-These credentials are tracked by the provider object and delete must manually be called otherwise the created resources will not be deleted (or returned to the pool in the case of preprovisioned creds)
+These credentials are tracked by the provider object and delete must be called manually, otherwise, the created resources will not be deleted (or returned to the pool in the case of preprovisioned creds).

 Examples
 ''''''''